wasp-lang/wasp/web/docs/language/features.md

 ### Fields

 #### `executor: JobExecutor` (required)
-The executor can be either `Passthrough` or `PgBoss`. `Passthrough` is a zero-dependency executor used mainly for testing purposes. `PgBoss` is the recommended executor for low-volume, production use cases, and requires your `app.db.system` to be `PostgreSQL`.
+`PgBoss` is currently our only job executor, and is recommended for low-volume production use cases.
+It requires your `app.db.system` to be `PostgreSQL`.

 ####  `perform: dict` (required)

   - ##### `fn: fn` (required)
   An `async` JavaScript function of work to be performed.
-It can take any number of arguments.
+It can optionally take a JSON object as an argument.

-  - ##### `options: JSON` (optional)
+  - ##### `executorOptions: JSON` (optional)
-  Executor specific default options to use when enquing jobs.
-It can be overriden during invocation with `submit()`.
+  Executor specific default options to use when submitting jobs.
+These are passed directly through and you should consult the documentation for the job executor.
+These can be overriden during invocation with `submit()`.

-  > See the docs for [pg-boss](https://github.com/timgit/pg-boss/blob/master/docs/readme.md#sendname-data-options).
+  > See the docs for [pg-boss](https://github.com/timgit/pg-boss/blob/7.2.1/docs/readme.md#sendname-data-options).

 #### `schedule: dict` (optional)

   - ##### `cron: string` (required)
   A 5-placeholder format cron expression string.
-See rationale for minute-level precision [here](https://github.com/timgit/pg-boss/blob/master/docs/readme.md#scheduling).
+See rationale for minute-level precision [here](https://github.com/timgit/pg-boss/blob/7.2.1/docs/readme.md#scheduling).

-  - ##### `performFnArg: JSON` (optional)
+  - ##### `args: JSON` (optional)
-  The arguments to pass the perform function when invoked.
+  The arguments to passed the job `perform.fn` function when invoked.

-  - ##### `options: JSON` (optional)
+  - ##### `executorOptions: JSON` (optional)
-  Executor specific options to use when enquing jobs.
+  Executor specific options to use when submitting jobs.
+The `perform.executorOptions` are the default options, and `schedule.executorOptions` can override/extend those.

+  > See the docs for [pg-boss](https://github.com/timgit/pg-boss/blob/7.2.1/docs/readme.md#sendname-data-options).

 ### JavaScript API